zzet/rbenv/README.md

 - ` rbenv_repo ` - Repository with source code of rbenv to install
 - ` rbenv_plugins ` - Array of Hash with information about plugins to install
 - ` rbenv_root ` - Install path
-- ` users ` - Array of Hash with users for multiuser inslall.
+- ` rbenv_users ` - Array of Hash with users for multiuser inslall.
 User must present in system

 Example:

-    users:
+    rbenv_users:
       - { name: "user", home: "/home/user/", comment: "Deploy user" }

 Dependencies